Preventative Dentistry for Children in NYC

 At Park View Pediatric Dentistry & Orthodontics in NYC, we take a preventative approach to dental care.
 Beginning with a child’s first visit to the dentist, our goal is to build a foundation for patients to achieve healthy smiles that last a lifetime.
-Through regular dental cleanings, fluoride treatment and dental sealants, we strive to prevent the onset, progress and recurrence of common dental problems.
+Through regular dental cleanings, fluoride treatments, and dental sealants, we strive to prevent the onset, progress, and recurrence of common dental problems.

 Since each patient is unique, our pediatric dentists are committed to tailoring preventative treatment plans to fit every child’s individual needs.
 Since 1986, Our NYC pediatric dental practice has been helping to make children’s smiles brighter.
 Learn more about common dental problems and preventative services offered at Park View Pediatric Dentistry & Orthodontics by clicking on the various pages below, or schedule an appointment online.